Tips for PHP Security

 Source: 2024 PHP Landscape Report

-Based on the data we’ve seen in recent PHP Landscape Reports, most teams are prioritizing new feature development over application security, which means that – from a leadership perspective – security starts and ends with making sure your teams have the time needed to address your PHP security objectives.
+Based on the data we’ve seen in recent PHP Landscape Reports, most teams are prioritizing new feature development over PHP application security, which means that – from a leadership perspective – security starts and ends with making sure your teams have the time needed to address your PHP security objectives.

 Back to top

-Frequently Asked PHP Security Questions
+Frequently Asked PHP Application Security Questions

 From a security standpoint, finding good information on PHP security-related questions can be hard.
 This section looks at a few of the more commonly asked questions for PHP security.